Listing Languages on a Resume | Examples and Tips - ZipJob

-In fact, many companies are consistently seeking employees who are proficient in – and educational facilities are increasingly focused on teaching those skills to their student.
+In fact, many companies are consistently seeking employees who are proficient in more than one language – and educational facilities are increasingly focused on teaching those skills to their student.
 Of course, being proficient in a second or third language is one thing.
 Properly conveying that information to prospective employers is another thing entirely.
 So, should you list languages on your resume?
 How should you list languages on a resume.

 Listing Languages on a Resume

 There are different schools of thought among resume specialists.
 Some argue in favor of creating a separate resume header section for languages.
 Others argue that this information should simply be highlighted within the qualifications or skills section of a resume.
 There are valid reasons for both choices, and either will work to ensure that the hiring manager understands your language proficiency – if, of course, you accurately document your skill level.
 The following are some tips to help you know when you should list secondary language proficiencies on your resume.

 Does the job listing indicate a preference for candidates with multilingual capability?
 If so, then you should certainly include specific details about your level of familiarity with the needed language.
 The only time you wouldn’t include this information is if you have no such language proficiency.

 Does the job listing require a specific language?
 If you are proficient in that language, be sure to mention that fact in your resume.

 What if you learned the language but haven’t used it in years?
 You can still claim some level of proficiency, but may also want to note that you will need to refresh your familiarity with the language to ensure that you’re up to speed.